RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

-To further evaluate RepairLLaMA, we also compare it with RAP-Gen \cite{wang2023rap}, the state-of-the-art program repair approach that fully fine-tunes an LLM.
-RAP-Gen correctly repairs 125 Defects4J v2 bugs, according to the authors' manual verification, when generating 100 patches generation per bug.
-RepairLLaMA correctly repairs 19 more Defects4J v2 bugs (144 vs. 125) under the conservative metric of semantic match.
-Moreover, it achieves this feat by generating 10x fewer patches for each bug, demonstrating the parsimony of our approach.
-This clearly demonstrates that RepairLLaMA improves the state-of-the-art of fine-tuning for program repair.
+To further evaluate RepairLLaMA, we also compare it with RAP-Gen \cite{wang2023rap}, the state-of-the-art program repair approach achieved by full-parameter fine-tuning CodeT5. \new{RAP-Gen builds code representations by augmenting the original input of buggy code with retrieved bug-fix pairs.} RAP-Gen correctly repairs 125 Defects4J v2 bugs, according to the authors' own manual verification, when generating 100 patches per bug \new{and providing perfect line-level fault localization.} \new{In contrast, RepairLLaMA correctly repairs 19 more Defects4J v2 bugs (144 vs. 125), while generating only 10 patches per bug (10x less than RAP-Gen) and operating under more realistic fault localization.} This clearly demonstrates that RepairLLaMA improves the state-of-the-art of fine-tuning for program repair.

+\sen{Figure~\ref{fig:math-86} shows a multi-location bug from Math-86 (Defects4J v2) where RepairLLaMA successfully generates an exact match patch by fixing two distant buggy locations simultaneously.
+This example clearly demonstrates the limitations of both comparison approaches: Jiang et al.'s approach can only handle single-chunk bugs, and its representation is inadequate for addressing bugs that span multiple locations, as shown in this example.
+RAG-Gen, while theoretically capable, requires perfect fault localization information, which is impractical in real-world scenarios.
+In contrast, RepairLLaMA overcomes these limitations by tailoring effective code representation that can handle complex multi-location bugs without requiring perfect fault localization information.}